 One of my favorite Olympic sports to watch is track relay.
 The runners make blindly reaching for a baton at 20 mph while staying in their lanes look incredibly easy.
-In fact, what they’re doing is extremely difficult.
+But in truth, what they’re doing is extremely difficult.
 And it’s a lot like delegating effectively.

 For one, the people who work for you will be able to develop new skills and gain knowledge, which prepares them for more responsibility in the future.

-They think delegating is just passing off work to someone else.
+They think delegating is just passing off work to someone else

 “Managers often mistake delegation for passing off work,” writes Harvey Mackay, founder of MackayMitchell Envelope Co.
-“So they don’t do it – and they wind up wasting their time as well as the company’s time and resources.”
+“So they don’t do it, and they wind up wasting their time as well as the company’s time and resources.”

 Delegation can be a chance to make workloads more manageable, but more than that, it can provide really valuable teaching opportunities for your employees, Mackay notes.